EuroPython/website/data/pages-content/thankyou.md

 ## Financial Aid team

-If you are one of the 107 people who participated EuroPython 2023 in Prague or remotely, you have surely exchanged many emails with some of our Financial Aid team members.
+If you are one of the 107 people who participated in EuroPython 2023 in Prague or remotely, you have surely exchanged many emails with some of our Financial Aid team members.
 From spreadsheet wizardry, to responding to countless emails and processing all the receipts, here are our kind and organised humans behind the Finaid team:

 - Sebastiaan Zeff